h2oai/h2ogpt/docs/FAQ.md

 * enable_doctr=True
 * enable_pix2struct=False
 * enable_captions=True
-* captions_model="Salesforce/blip-image-captioning-base",
+* captions_model="microsoft/Florence-2-base",

-So for images we always use caption model (BLIP) but one can use BLIP2 or others for more accuracy.
-BLIP describes an image, while DocTR does OCR on the image.  "enable_ocr" uses Tesseract via Unstructured wrapper and is less capable than DocTR.
+So for images we always use caption model (microsoft/Florence-2-base) but one can use microsoft/Florence-2-large for more accuracy.  microsoft/Florence-2-base describes an image, while DocTR does OCR on the image.  "enable_ocr" uses Tesseract via Unstructured wrapper and is less capable than DocTR.
 If these are forced on in UI, that is like choosing `True`.

 To enable all options on, choose `--max_quality=True` or select in side panel->Upload->Maximum Ingest Quality.
 However, this can lead to a few redundant pages in database.
 So only good idea if have >4k context.